JuaniLlaberia/Natours-Travel-Agency/README.md

 Also Stripe has been implemented in TEST mode in order to emulate how it would work in the real application.

-## Live Demo (Hosted in Render.com) (It may take one or two minutes to start the server ones you enter, I'm using the free plan)
+## Live Demo (Hosted in Render.com)
+(It may take one or two minutes to start the server ones you enter, I'm using the free plan)

 [Natours Travel Agency](https://natours-course-l264.onrender.com/)

-Test user:
+## Test user
 -Username: isabel@example.com

 -Password: test1234

 ## Technologies used: